-- Whilst in can be considered a production quality error, it’s very common for the dots to be missing so it does not any value to the coin.
+- Whilst it can be considered a production-quality error, it’s very common for the dots to be missing so it does not have any value to the coin.

 These flaws can be considered mis-strikes, i.e. a variation caused by worn dies or some other issue in the minting machinery/process.

 In our opinion, a true error coin is caused by a human mistake, such as the wrong die being used or the incorrect metal planchet placed during the strike of a coin.
 Here are some examples of £2 mis-strikes and error coins.

 2015 £2 Britannia Coin with an inverted effigy

 Some 2015 Britannia coins have the Queen’s head at the wrong angle of rotation.
 These are known as “inverted effigy” coins.

 The Royal Mint has stated that this misalignment was “almost certainly the result of one of the dies working loose and rotating during the striking process”.